Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Under the embassy.

-I didn't think we'd have so much fun on a topic.
+I don't think we'd have so much fun on a topic.

-So far, we've talked a lot about Nazis
+So far, I've talked to a lot about Nazis.

-When I heard the topic I was like, oh, okay
+When I heard of the topic, I was like, oh, okay.

 and they've signed him up for the mission.